 Innovation and Entrepreneurship

-On September 20, 2020 by Dr. Mani Golparvar, Reconstruct Inc
+BY: Dr. Mani Golparvar, Reconstruct Inc

 Research centres and construction companies will benefit by bringing prototypes to the real world